Program overview

 - Co-op opportunities that provide hands-on experience in relevant industries.

-- Field experiences that enhance understanding of linguistic applications in real-world contexts.
+- Field experiences that enhance understanding of linguistic applications in real-world settings.

 - Joint partner programs that may offer unique collaborative learning experiences.

-- Access to resources and advice for academic planning, networking, and career development.
+- Access to resources and guidance for academic and career development.

 Career Options